xmed-lab/NEURONS/README.md

 </div>

 <span style="font-variant: small-caps;">Neurons</span> is a novel framework that emulates the human visual cortex to achieve high-fidelity and interpretable fMRI-to-video reconstruction.
-Our biologically-inspired approach significantly advances the state-of-the-art in brain decoding and visual reconstruction.
+Our biologically inspired approach significantly advances the state-of-the-art in brain decoding and visual reconstruction.